Omkaram-hema/Cosmetic-Insights-Navigating-Cosmetics-Trends-and-Consumer-Insights-with-Tableau/README.md

 ## 📈 Tools Used

-- *Tableau* â€“ For building dashboards and visual data stories
+- *Tableau* - For building dashboards and visual data stories
-- *Excel* â€“ For data preprocessing and formatting
+- *Excel*- For data preprocessing and formatting
-- *Python* (optional) â€“ For data wrangling (if applicable)
+- *Python* (optional) - For data wrangling (if applicable)

 ## 📽️ Tableau Dashboards